Your Security Score Is High, But Your Business Is Still at Risk

 What are Microsoft Secure Score gaps that financial institutions commonly miss?

 The most common Microsoft Secure Score gaps include unmanaged personal devices accessing regulated data, service accounts that bypass multi-factor authentication, Conditional Access policy exceptions that were never cleaned up, and legacy authentication protocols that remain enabled.
-These gaps do not reduce the aggregate score but create exploitable attack surfaces.
+These gaps do not reduce the aggregate score but create exploitable attack surfaces that examiners and attackers find first.

 How can financial institutions secure BYOD devices without invading employee privacy?

-What is the difference between MAM and MDM for mobile security?
+What is the difference between MAM and MDM for mobile security in financial services?

 Mobile Application Management controls work apps and data within a secure container on personal devices without managing the device itself.
 Mobile Device Management provides full device-level control including OS enforcement, encryption requirements, and threat detection.
-Most financial institutions deploy MAM first for broad coverage, then add MDM for high-risk roles that need device-level compliance.
+Most financial institutions deploy MAM first for broad coverage and employee trust, then add MDM for high-risk roles requiring device-level compliance checks.

 How often should financial institutions review their Microsoft Secure Score?

-Financial institutions should review their Microsoft Secure Score monthly at minimum, with a deeper security assessment quarterly.
+Financial institutions should review their Microsoft Secure Score weekly at minimum with a deeper security assessment quarterly.
 The score itself should be treated as a starting point rather than a definitive measure.
-Monthly reviews should include exception list cleanup, MFA enrollment verification, Conditional Access policy validation, and BYOD compliance status across all managed devices.
+Weekly reviews should include exception list cleanup, MFA enrollment verification, Conditional Access policy validation, and BYOD compliance status.
+Annual point-in-time reviews are insufficient for regulatory expectations.